rakudo/rakudo/INSTALL.md

     Result: PASS

-If you want to run the tests in parallel, you need to install a fairly recent version of the Perl 5 module Test::Harness (3.16 works for sure).
+If you want to run the tests in parallel, you need to install a fairly recent version of the Perl 5 module Test::Harness (as above, we recommend version 3.16 or newer).

 # Spectest requirements (Windows)